 The Mayo Clinic published an article on the Dextrose treatment of Carpal Tunnel Syndrome in 2017, comparing it favorably to other injection treatments including effective long term results.
 The pain & weakness usually fades fast within a few minutes.

-I enjoy treating painful necks with reduced range of motion, because they respond so well to minimally invasive injections of dilute dextrose.
-The nerves from the neck frequently go down through the trapezius muscles and out to the shoulder joints, where they can cause frozen shoulder, which is also a rapid responder to treatment.
+I enjoy treating painful necks with reduced range of motion, because they respond so well to minimally invasive injections.
+The nerves from the neck frequently go down through the trapezius muscles and out to the shoulder joints, where they can cause frozen shoulder, which is also a rapid responder to micro injection treatment.

-Necks that have a reduced range of motion limited by pain are rapid responders.
+Necks that have a reduced range of motion limited by pain are rapid responders to PIT.
 This is a favorite treatment of patients.